k-ankobia/CV/README.md

 #### Software Developer Bootcamp: Makers Academy (2019)

 Makers Academy honed my skills in applying a systematic approach to solving new problems using industry-best practices.
-Rigirous understanding of Test-Driven Development
+I gained a rigorous understanding of Test-Driven Development.

 #### Technologies